twota/terms-of-service-and-privacy-policy/README.md

 ▪Ethnicity.

 As part of creating a profile, you are required to select your ethnicity for display purposes.
-This helps foster diversity, authenticity, and self-expression within the "Twota" community.
-If you prefer not to specify your ethnicity, you may select "Other".
+This helps foster diversity, authenticity, and self-expression within the “Twota” community.
+If you prefer not to specify your ethnicity, you may select “Other”.
 This information is displayed only within your profile and is not used for filtering, prioritizing, or excluding users in matching or visibility features.

 ▪Selfies submitted for verification purposes.